Deconstructing The Beatles' "Sgt. Pepper's Lonely Hearts Club Band"

-Some of you might remember an ad that appeared in guitar magazines in the late '80s or early '90s.
+Some of you might remember an ad that appeared in guitar magazines in the late Eighties or early Nineties.

 It showed a photo of the Beatles' Sgt.
 Pepper's Hearts Club Band LP propped up against a shiny new four-track recorder (possibly a Tascam, but who knows at this point?).
 The slogan that appeared above the photo was something along the lines of "A Couple of Four-Track Masterpieces."